A 3 Day Kayak Circumnavigation of Saturna Island

 Unless you have the luxury of a trial packing of your kayak before you leave, the first loading is always a little frantic and chaotic.
 Looking at the mound of gear sitting on the dock generally leaves you wondering if there is anyway that it is all going to fit.

 The rules were: 1) Don’t call your nautical chart a map…that’s a dead give away you’re not a mariner.
 2) Make sure your paddle isn’t upside down.
-Most kayak paddle blades are asymmetrical, the cut out edge of the paddle enters the water first.
-Paddling with your paddle upside down is another give away that you haven’t a clue.
+Most sea kayaking paddle blades are asymmetrical, the cut out edge of the paddle enters the water first.
+Paddling with your paddle upside down is another sure give away that you haven’t a clue.
 3) Make sure you use good technique getting in and out of your kayak.
-The most likely place you will capsize, and the most likely to be seen and thus the most embarrassing, is getting in and getting out of the kayak on shore or the dock.
-You need to learn a technique using your paddle for stability.
+(This one is actually quite serious).
+The most likely place you will capsize and the most likely to be seen and thus, the most embarrassing, is getting in and getting out of the kayak on shore or the dock.
+You need to learn a good technique to maintain good stability.

 Setting out